-Franciscan University rents facilities for the Study Abroad Program (i.e. dorm rooms, classrooms, mess hall, etc.) from the Maria Thron Foundation.
-The representative appointed by the Maria Thron Foundation is responsible for the day-to-day safety and maintenance of its facilities.
-The Gaming staff (director of Austrian Program, Student Life staff, and Physical Plant manager) assists by routinely walking through the area to note any discrepancies and by conducting semiannual inspections.
-Any safety-related concerns are reported to the Maria Thron Foundation representative.
+Franciscan University rents facilities for the Study Abroad Program (i.e., dorm rooms, classrooms, mess hall, etc.) from the Kartause Gaming Hotel Restaurant enterprise.
+The Kartause Hotel is responsible for the day-to-day safety and maintenance of its facilities.
+The Gaming staff (director of Austrian Program, Student Life staff, and maintenance personnel) assists by routinely walking through the area to note any discrepancies and by conducting semiannual inspections.
+Any safety-related concerns are reported to the Kartause Hotel representative.